Nikita333111/Skillbox-Java-Developer/README.md

 1) ParseWikiTable - parsing table from Wikipedia (Moscow Metro), write information about lines and stations to Json file and reading particular data from created Json.
 2) ForJoinPoolWebSiteMap - application fot creating any web site map by link
+3) MavenWithLombok - collects all images from website by url